Code-Institute-Submissions/milestone-project-113/README.md

    - This allows users to view images which give them an idea of the kind of experience they can expect if they visit Australia.

-6. Destination Hero Image
+6. Destination Hero Images

    - This provides users with an idea of the kind of experience they can expect if they visit the destination.

-7. Dropdown Menu
+7. Place Type Dropdown

    - This enables the user to select the type of places they would like to be displayed on the map.
 A new search is then conducted and new markers are displayed on the map.

-8. Google Map
+8. Google Maps

    - This displays a map of the destination's city centre with a markers for up to 20 of the top attractions returned by the place search.
 If the user drags the map, a new search will be conducted based on the new center of the map, and new markers will be displayed on the map.

-9. Info Window
+9. Info Windows

    - This provides users with the place's name, address, telephone number, rating, website link and place type icon.
 The relevant info window is opened when the user clicks on a marker or a results table row.

-10. Place Search Results Table
+10. Place Search Results Tables

     - This displays the marker, name and vicinity for each result returned by the place search.